Warsaw Investor Care logo

 Let's assess whether Żoliborz is the right fit for your brief.

-We help you identify the right building and product type, review legal ownership structure, model renovation costs before commitment, coordinate the full foreign-buyer transaction and activate the apartment for rental.
+We help you identify the right building and product type, review legal ownership structure, model realistic yield and renovation costs before commitment, coordinate the full foreign-buyer transaction and activate the apartment for rental.
 No charge for an initial consultation.

 Building-level selection & legal structure review